-- 5. Proportionality: In the new Resolution regime that will emerge, a key requirement will be to ensure proportionality. - Since some CCPs have multiple services of varying size, care needs to taken not to place the entire CCP in Resolution for the failure of a smaller service which has little impact on the larger services or systemic stability.
-This may be difficult for Regulators to achieve, as Resolution applies at the CCP level and not at the service level inside the CCP. - LCH considers it essential that the possibility for the CCP to conduct service closure remains an option which forms part of the Authority's assessment when it considers whether to intervene or not. - 6.
-Distinction between Default losses and Non-default losses ("NDLs"): LCH considers it critical that any Resolution framework distinguishes between responses to clearing member defaults vs. responses to NDLs.
+- 6. Distinction between Default losses and Non-default losses ("NDLs"): CC&G considers it critical that any Resolution framework distinguishes between responses to clearing member defaults vs. responses to NDLs.
 Resultant actions needed to address these situations are likely to be very different, with different powers and resources available.
-Indeed the issue of a CCP potentially failing can be more pressing in the case of NDLs as these situations occur outside the CCP's powers associated with clearing member defaults, where margins, guarantee funds, assessments, VMGH and (partial) Contract Tear Ups are not available to the CCP.
-Some elements of these NDLs could be allocated back to clearing members depending on the level of responsibility they have in designing the CCP's policy. - 7.
-Alternative source of funding for Resolution the re-purposing of wind-down capital: Under EMIR, each CCP is required to hold capital for wind-down risk.
-If each CCP were to contribute its wind down capital to a central fund under independent regulatory control, then the size of the resulting fund would be enough to capitalise the simultaneous failure of the largest 2 CCPs in the sense that there would be enough to cover the minimum capital requirements of both failed CCPs.
-Should the FSB be interested in exploring this option, LCH would recommend further legal and operational feasibility study led by the Authorities approaching this possibility from a systemic point of view. - 8.
-The appropriate level of Skin-In-The-Game ("SITG"): Whilst the intention behind the idea of increasing CCPs' SITG to reinforce incentives is clear, it is in fact problematic when it aims at creating a loss-absorbency layer for clearing members' trades.
-Indeed, in this case, the increase would have to be so high that (other things being equal) it would cause the returns of the CCP to fall below its cost of equity.
-This would be unsustainable in the long term, as it would both increase clearing fees and discourage private sector capital from providing clearing services.

-- 9. Interpretation of the No-Creditor-Worse-Off ("NCWO") principle: The literal counterfactual to the NCWO principle is the application of the CCP's rulebook by the CCP itself, or the application of the relevant insolvency regime, without any intervention from the Resolution Authority.
-This is likely to remain a theoretical assessment between what would have been the losses incurred by each creditor under those scenarios and the losses that will result from the Resolution Authorities' intervention.
-However this ignores the systemic risk concern which is the very reason normally given for the Resolution Authority to intervene in the first place.
-Hence the literal NCWO principle needs to expanded from a series of individual tests to incorporate an assessment as to whether the system as a whole is better off from the viewpoint of financial stability. - 10.
-International Framework: LCH fully supports the continued efforts of CPMI IOSCO, the FSB and policy makers around the world to create a regulatory framework that will further enhance the resiliency of CCPs.
+We believe the issue of a CCP potentially failing is more pressing in the case of NDLs.
+Indeed, these situations occur outside the CCP's powers associated with clearing member defaults, where margins, guarantee funds, assessments, are not available to the CCP. - 7.
+External resolution fund: CC&G does not support the establishment of external resolution funds since their introduction would distort the incentives of clearing members and CCPs by reducing the focus on the default management process, which is at the core of the CCPs' role in the financial system and dilute incentives for proper risk management. - 8.
+The appropriate level of Skin-In-The-Game ("SITG"): CC&G understands the intention behind the idea of increasing CCPs' SITG to reinforce the incentives.
+We therefore believe that the introduction of a second tranche of SITG should be left to the single CCP's rulebook, as currently exhists for certain CCPs as CC&G, as a further loss allocation measure in addition to EMIR default waterfall requirements to incentivise the CCP operator to carry out sound risk management rather than to be a loss-absorbent buffer.
+We would however consider this option as problematic if mandated by a regulatory requirement to all CCPs as a loss-absorbency layer for clearing members' trades.
+In such instance, the increase would have to be so high that (other things being equal) it would cause the returns of the CCP to fall below its cost of equity.
+This would be unsustainable in the long term, as it would both increase clearing fees and discourage private sector capital from providing clearing services. - 9.
+Interpretation of the No-Creditor-Worse-Off ("NCWO") principle: CC&G recommends that the counterfactual to the NCWO principle be the application of the CCP's rulebook by the CCP itself, or the application of the relevant insolvency regime, without any intervention from the Resolution Authority.
+This is likely to remain a theoretical assessment between what would have been the losses incurred by each creditor under those scenarios and the losses which will result from the Resolution Authorities' intervention.
+In addition, we recommend a broader understanding of the concept of NCWO than its initial legal definition, as, in the context of CCP Resolution, this assessment will have to capture the benefit of preserving financial stability. - 10.
+International Framework: CC&G fully supports the continued efforts of CPMI IOSCO, the FSB and policy makers around the world to create a regulatory framework that will further enhance the resiliency of CCPs.
 The international nature of this framework is crucial, as coordination between the Resolution Authorities will play a key role in avoiding contagion losses across jurisdictions.
 In addition, sufficient granularity at the international level will mitigate the risk of deviation among the jurisdictions, and the potential regulatory arbitrage and unlevel playing field that these deviations may cause.